Tips + Tricks

 Think about crowd control.
 Too many guests and not enough room at the table?
 Serve your feast buffet-style—a more casual and space-saving arrangement.
-Set out simple snacks right away—cheese and crackers, a veggie platter—so those hovering types stay out of the kitchen.
+Set out simple snacks right away—cheese and crackers, a veggie platter—so hovering types stay out of the kitchen.

 Shop ahead.
 Make sure you have your grocery list fine-tuned far in advance—a last-minute trip to the store for eggs can suck a precious half-hour from your prep time.
-Shop for the non-perishables at least a week ahead; shop for perishables one or two days before.
+Shop for non-perishables at least a week ahead; shop for perishables one or two days before.

 Start with a clean slate.
-A cardinal rule when it comes to entertaining: Empty the dishwasher before the guests arrive and the meal starts. (pull-out TIP).
+A cardinal rule when it comes to entertaining: Empty the dishwasher before the guests arrive and the meal starts.
 Thanksgiving typically uses up more dishware than any other holiday—the more space in that washer, the less workspace will be taken up by piles of dirty plates and bowls.

 Dish it up.
 Set your table or buffet one or two days ahead of time to make sure you have enough utensils, dishes and glassware.
 Include clean serving platters and bowls so they’re ready for transferring sides from the oven or a guest’s tin-foil pan.
 This will also save you time in those last minutes before dinner is served.

 Mix and match.
 Don’t be afraid to mix up your place settings.
-Grandma’s china, flea market finds, layered tablecloths and new flatware create that eclectic flair that makes the holiday feel personal and special.
+Grandma’s china, flea-market finds, layered tablecloths and new flatware create that eclectic flair that makes the holiday feel personal and special.

 Be ready to roast.
 Invest in a good roasting pan and rack—both are important to help the turkey cook evenly and to catch the pan juices.
-If you’ve purchased a frozen turkey, reference this poultry thawing chart and use this handy timetable to help determine how long to cook your bird.
+If you’ve purchased a frozen turkey, reference our poultry thawing chart and use our handy timetable to help determine how long to cook your bird.
 You will need a reliable meat thermometer to aid you in checking for doneness—and to gauge a more accurate serving time.